 Here are some things to consider when choosing a family counselor.

 How well does your insurance cover family therapy?
-Mental health services are now covered by health insurance due to the Affordable Care Act, but family therapy is not always considered mental health care.
+Mental health services are now covered by health insurance, but family therapy is not always considered mental health care.
 Check with your employer to see if some local marriage and family therapists are covered under your health insurance benefit.
 Identifying those therapists that participate on your health insurance plan can take a big part of the financial stress out of making a decision to seek professional help.

 Ask Your doctor.
 Family doctors can often refer patients to a qualified marriage and family counseling service.
 Having worked with other families with similar problems, family doctors often have insight into which family therapists in the area might offer the best help for a family.
 Consider asking your doctor for recommendations.